jtompkin/goclacker/README.md

 boring), place a single `"` in the first line.
 Any format provided with `-p` will override whatever is in the config file.

-Word definitions are the same as in interactive mode, except that `=` is not included—i.e. the first word per line is the word itself.
+Any other lines are interpreted just as if they were entered in interactive mode.
+Defining words that will be present each time you start the program is the most useful use of this, but any regular calculations can also be done here, if you want certain values to be in your stack at start-up.

-A configuration file containing the following three lines would set the prompt to look like `------> ` (notice the lack of `"` and the preserved whitespace), and define the same words as in the [interactive](#words) example.
+A configuration file containing the following lines would set the prompt to look like `------> ` (notice the lack of `"` and the preserved whitespace), and define the same words as in the [interactive](#words) example.
+It would then push the square root of pi, push the value 2, and call the multiplication operator.
+These last three lines could all be put on the same line—just like in interactive mode.

 ```
 ------> "
-sqrt 0.5 ^
+= sqrt 0.5 ^
-pi 3.14159265358979323846
+= pi 3.14159265358979323846
+pi sqrt
+2
+*
 ```

 ## License